Willyb15/Data-Science-Python/week1/day1-git_unix/intro_unix_lec.md

 has access to the source code behind it (this isn't true for Windows).

 There are a number of different distributions/flavors of Unix.
-Two of the most popular are Mac OS and Linux.
+Two of the most popular are Mac OS X and Linux.
 While different distributions of Unix will have programs that are unique to that distribution, a very large percentage of the programs in each Unix distribution will be the same.
 Today we're going to be working with some of the programs that are common across all